Porting Case Study

 relibc

 .
 We need to rebuild the system and test it thoroughly in QEMU, checking anything that might be affected by our changes.
-Once we are confident in our changes, we can submit the MR. - We post links to both MRs on Redox OS/MRs to ensure they get reviewed.
+Once we are confident in our changes, we can submit the MR. - We post links to both MRs on the Redox OS/MRs room to ensure they get reviewed.

 - After making our changes to